codezenn/echo-iris/CONTRIBUTING.md

 at 8000 in the 8GB build).

-The chat memory pattern uses an atomic write (write to a temp file, then rename) to prevent partial-write corruption if the script crashes mid-update.
+The chat memory pattern uses an atomic write (write to a temp file, then rename) to prevent partial write corruption if the script crashes mid update.
 New persistent state should follow the same pattern.

 ## Pull Request Etiquette